rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-44.md

   Blog post: [ZK System Benchmarking](https://delendum.xyz/2023/01/11/zk-system-benchmarking.html).
 - [ezkl](https://github.com/zkonduit/ezkl).
-  A library and command-line tool for doing inference for deep learning models and other computational graphs in a zk-snark.
+  A library and command-line tool for doing inference for deep learning models and other computational graphs in a zk-SNARK.
 - [poseidon-circuit](https://github.com/scroll-tech/poseidon-circuit).
   Poseidon hash circuit and primitives.
-It integrated several poseidon hash schemes from zcash and iden3 and support sponge progress for hashing messages in any length.
+It integrated several Poseidon hash schemes from Zcash and iden3 and support sponge progress for hashing messages at any length.
 - [starknet_in_rust](https://github.com/lambdaclass/starknet_in_rust).
   A Rust implementation of Starknet by LambdaClass.
 - [Aurora Engine](https://github.com/aurora-is-near/aurora-engine).